HIV and AIDS – Diseases Ep 2

 Binary Fission – Cell Division Ep 3

 In the last article we looked at mitosis as a method of cell division.
 However, mitosis can only take place in eukaryotic cells.
-Prokaryotic cells such as bacteria, which don't have a nucleus, divide by binary fission.
-This process produces two genetically identical daughter cells from the parent cell, and is a method of asexual...
+Prokaryotic cells, which don't have a nucleus, divide by binary fission.
+This process produces two genetically identical daughter cells from the parent cell, and is a method of asexual reproduction.
+Binary fission...
 Continue Reading →

 Mitosis – Cell Division Ep 2